ST. MARY'S

 STATIONS OF THE CROSS

 Parishioners are invited to come to the main church every Friday during Lent to pray a parishioner-led Stations of the Cross at 3 PM.
-Last year those who participated found it incredibly fruitful and beneficial to their faith life.
-Each week will feature a different version of the Stations and begin with the Divine Mercy Chaplet.
-All are welcomed to participate at any date.
+Each week will feature a different version of the Stations and begin with the Chaplet of Divine Mercy.
+Volunteers will lead the readings.

 The church is also open during the day for people to pray on their own or online using the St. Mary’s station guide: StMarysParkCity.com/stations

-Stations of the Cross will be prayed in Spanish at the White Pine Church on Thursdays at 6 PM.
+Stations of the Cross will be prayed in Spanish at the White Pine Church on Fridays at 6 PM.

-El Vía Crucis se rezará en español en la Iglesia de White Pine los jueves a las 6 PM.
+El Vía Crucis se rezará en español en la Iglesia de White Pine los viernes a las 6 PM.

 KNIGHTS OF COLUMBUS ST. PATRICK'S DAY PARTY

-Come join St. Mary’s Knights of Columbus at their St. Patrick’s Day dinner party on Saturday, March 18!
+Come join St. Mary’s Knights of Columbus at their St. Patrick’s Day dinner party on Saturday, March 15, at 6:30 PM in the social hall immediately following the 5:30 PM Mass.
 All parishioners and all families are invited to honor this great saint (feast day March 17).
-Stop by for corned beef, cabbage, carrots, boiled potatoes, and some Irish soda bread followed by ice cream!
-Music will be provided from 7 PM to 10 PM with dancing after dinner!
-The event will start at 6:30 PM in the social hall.
-Tickets will be available on Eventbrite.com.
-Go to Eventbrite and search for “Events in Snyderville” on March 18.
-You may also obtain tickets at the door.
-Tickets are $30 each.
-Tickets for beer, wine, and Irish Coffee will be available for $5 each.
-All families are encouraged to attend.
-All proceeds benefit local Knights of Columbus annual charities.
-For more information please contact John Carty at 435-655-5073.
+Stop by for corned beef, cabbage, carrots, boiled potatoes, and Irish soda bread followed by ice cream with crème de menthe and whipped cream toppings.
+Music will be provided with dancing after dinner.
+The Ecker Hill String Band will entertain us with Irish music as well.
+Tickets will be available online.
+For more information or to purchase tickets please visit the website at StMarysParkCity.com/Knights.

 DOWNLOAD THE HALLOW APP FOR FREE